7 Questions to Ask Yourself Before Building a Home in the Philippines

 We have this popular saying: “Kung walang magpapaloko, walang manloloko.”
 I disagree with this completely.
 This blames the victim, the one “nagpaloko,” instead of the scammer.

-Here’s what I learned: When I avoided honest reflection about this reality, I opened the door to deception.
+It should be: “Kung sana honest lahat, walang manloloko at maloloko.”
+But that’s not the world we live in.
+When I avoided honest reflection about this reality, I opened the door to deception.
 My blind spots were the weaknesses the “manloloko” exploited.

 So before we dive into the technical aspects in future Dispatches, we start with ourselves.
 We close that gap by asking the hard questions we usually avoid.